 If you’ve yet to lose those few pounds you gained over the summer and your clothes are straining a touch, the last thing you want is to add on a few more pounds as you’re exposed to the many festive treats you’re likely to be tempted with.

 It’s time to focus in earnest of reducing those unwanted pounds and embarking on a healthy eating programme now will ensure the weight drops off but more importantly, you’ve instilled some good habits to help curb the excesses over the Christmas period and avoid weight gain.

 When meal planning, start with which vegetables to include and then consider a good lean protein.
 You should aim to include at least 7 portions of vegetables and fruit (max 2) per day.
-As a guide, your plate should be made up of half vegetables, one quarter protein and the remaining quarter complex carbohydrates such as starchy vegetables or wholegrains.
+As a guide, your plate should be made up of half vegetables, one-quarter protein and the remaining quarter complex carbohydrates such as starchy vegetables or whole grains.
 For example, for breakfast, try 2 eggs, sautéed mushrooms, some wilted spinach and a grilled tomato.
 This secures 3 of your 7-a-day and that’s just from one meal.
-A vegetable soup with a matchbox size piece of cheese or a chicken salad for lunch are also good choices.
+Vegetable soup with a matchbox size piece of cheese or a chicken salad for lunch is also a good choice.
 For a protein rich Spicy Shakshuka is a perfect sharing brunch and will keep you fuller for longer.

 8. Enhance your immune health

 The Christmas period is a time when you are more likely to eat foods that are less nutritious and your meal planning can be more haphazard.
 Along with less sleep and busy work/family schedules, your immune system will be under pressure to defend you against falling sick.
 Your immune system relies on an array of vitamins and minerals and ideally, these should come from the diet.
 If you are to boost its ability to protect you against illness, you will need to boost your nutrient intake.